emklaehn/Connect_Four_Game/README.md

 # Team1-S21

-This Connect Four Game was created by ZachReee, eap21, and I as a project for class.
+This Connect Four Game was created by ZachReeee, eap22, and I as a project for class.

 To run this program on your device, download the zip folder and un zip it.
 Focusing on the "Final Program" folder, go to src/connect/four/.